ngrifk98/react-unit-3-front-end/README.md

 Aesthetic appeal was an important aspect of the project.
 By combining CSS styling and layout techniques, I was able to create an engaging and visually pleasing user interface.
 Each component's styling was customized to match NGK's culinary theme, utilizing a color palette inspired by ingredients and culinary concepts.

-## License

-This project is licensed under the terms of the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes following the guidelines outlined in the license.

 ## Conclusion

 Working on this project taught me invaluable skills in React development, particularly in utilizing React Router for managing views and creating a cohesive user experience.
 I gained hands-on experience in creating and organizing components, implementing dynamic routing, and crafting an appealing design.